philip-lambert/word-ladder/README.md

 ```
 My first step was to create [ExtensionsTests.cs](WordLadder/Tests/ExtensionsTests.cs), then [Extensions.cs](WordLadder/Lib/Extensions.cs).

 Next I needed to a function that would return the shortest paths using BFS.
 See [BFSDictionaryParserTests.cs](WordLadder/Tests/DictionaryParser/BFSDictionaryParserTests.cs) and [BFSDictionaryParser.cs](WordLadder/Lib/DictionaryParser/BFSDictionaryParser.cs).
+To score some valuable bonus points, the parser has a base class ([BaseDictionaryParser.cs](WordLadder/Lib/DictionaryParser/BaseDictionaryParser.cs)) which validates the inputs and strips out any invalid words from the dictionary.

 ## Performance